 Interior photography

-As a real estate photographer and architectural photographer, one of my main tasks is to reflect interiors in a valuable and at the same time natural way.
-In my interior photography I attach great importance to the perfect perspective in combination with deliberately set lighting.
+As a real estate photographer and architectural photographer, one of my main tasks is to capture interiors in a way that is both valuable and natural.
+In my interior shots, I attach great importance to the perfect perspective in combination with deliberate lighting.

 The right perspective

-I choose my perspectives so that the viewer through my pictures, for example, immediately understands an apartment and its character.
-In the mind of the viewer, the apartment must open up logically.
+I choose my perspectives in such a way that the viewer immediately understands an apartment and its character through my pictures, for example.
+The apartment has to make sense in the viewer’s mind.
 At the same time, I strive to create a realistic impression through my interior shots.
-I’m not a big fan of ultra-wide shots – because they make rooms look bigger than they really are.
-The result is disappointed prospects who imagined the property to be larger based on the exposé…and that’s something to avoid!
+I’m not a big fan of ultra-wide-angle shots – because they make rooms look bigger than they really are.
+The result is disappointed prospective buyers who imagined the property to be larger based on the exposé…and that’s something to avoid!

-High-quality photos of interiors often require the use of flashes to appropriately illuminate a room.
-I strive to make my interior photos look natural, even though I’ve used an artificial light source.
-I think of my strobes as an extended arm of the sun, supporting the existing light and its direction, not reinventing it.
-Again, the realistic, natural-looking result is the top priority.
+For high-quality photos of interiors, flashes often have to be used to illuminate a room appropriately.
+My aim is to make my interior shots look natural, even though I have used an artificial light source.
+I see my flashes as an extension of the sun, supporting the existing light and its direction rather than reinventing it.
+Here too, the realistic, natural-looking result has top priority.